-If you are at risk for lymphedema but do not have it, the tips below may help reduce your risk.
-You are at risk for lymphedema for the rest of your life.
+If you're at risk for lymphedema but don't have it, the tips below may help reduce your risk.
+Remember: You're at risk for lymphedema for the rest of your life.
 So make these tips part of your regular habits:

 Get follow-up care after cancer treatment.
 See your healthcare provider on a regular basis for checkups.
-Ask about your risk for lymphedema.
-You also may want to ask about seeing a lymphedema specialist to learn more about what you can do to try to reduce risk of lymphedema.
+Ask about your risk for lymphedema and what to watch for.
+You also may want to ask about seeing a lymphedema specialist to learn more about what you can do to help reduce your risk of lymphedema.

 Prevent infection and inflammation.
 Wash, treat, and cover any skin wounds, even a small cut, scratch, or burn.
 Keep your skin clean.
-And use lotion to keep it moist.
-Check your skin often.
+Use lotion to keep it soft.
+And wear sunscreen.
+Check your skin and nails often.
 Prevent injury to the at-risk area.
 If you travel, include a small first aid kit.
-Watch for signs of infection such as rash, redness, pain, hot to touch, swelling, fever, or itching.
+Watch for signs of infection, like rash, redness, pain, hot to touch, swelling, fever, or itching.
 Get treatment right away at the first sign of infection.

 Manage your weight.
 Talk with your provider about what’s a healthy weight for you.
-Ask them for help with how to get to or stay at that weight.
-Being obese (BMI 30 or higher) or overweight (BMI 25 to 29) and gaining weight after treatment are linked to a higher chance of lymphedema.
+Ask them for help to get to or stay at that weight.
+Being obese (meaning you have a body mass index (BMI) of 30 or higher), or being overweight (BMI of 25 to 29) and gaining weight after treatment are linked to a higher risk for lymphedema.